itk-dev/ai-screening/docs/Testing.md

 [itk-dev/hoeringsportal/blob/develop/documentation/Testing.md](https://github.com/itk-dev/hoeringsportal/blob/develop/documentation/Testing.md)
 for details.

+A couple of tasks can be used to run the tests:

+* `task test-playwright-test`: Run playwright tests
+* `task test-playwright-test-ui`: Run playwright tests UI

 ## Setting up Playwright

 This section is used for future reference on how to set up Playwright in a project.